Ruks-7/Automated-Testing-With-Selenium/README.md

 Presence of the logo is checked using `isDisplayed()` which returns a boolean value.

 ### 2. Second Test
-The second test will check the main page's navigation bar <br/>
+The second test will check:
+- The navigation bar
+- The "Advisors and Patrons" page <br/>

 The navigation bar displays the list of links on the section.
 The test will click on the "Advisors and Patrons" link found in the "About Us" section.<br />
 Upon navigating to the page, the url of the page and all the advisors and patrons are displayed in the console.